TheresaLui/SelfHelpContent_v2/articles/microsoft.migrate/azuremigrate-physical-deployment-issues.md

 * Provide AAD Application access permissions to the other user account for which the discovery operation is failing
 * Delete the Resource Group previously created for Azure Migrate project and create another Resource Group to start again

-**I am getting Key Vault create/update issues during appliance registration**
+**I am having Key Vault create/update issues during appliance registration**

 Refer to this [document](https://docs.microsoft.com/azure/migrate/troubleshoot-appliance-discovery#error-6003060031-key-vault-management-operation-failed) for different types of Key Vault related errors and their remediation steps.